EEB Banner

 Current Research Projects:

-1. The Biogeography, Biodiversity and Climate in Southern Africa .
+1. The Biogeography, Biodiversity and Climate Change in Southern Africa

-This project is multidisciplinary, combining ecology, evolution, biogeography, climate change and statistics.
+This project is multidisciplinary, combining ecology, evolution, genetics, biogeography, climate change and statistics, supported by successive NSF grants.
 The first objective of the project was to explain biogeographic patterns of plant species distributions and biodiversity in the Cape Floristic Region of South Africa.
 The “Cape” is biotically one of the most diverse regions in the world, as diverse as many of the world's rainforests.
-The focal plant group for this study is the Proteacea, the icon plant family of South Africa.
-We have developed novel, spatially explicit statistical models (Hierarchical Bayesian ) to understand and predict patterns in species distributions and biodiversity.
-The data sources include GIS (environmental) data layers, species attribute data, species inventories (from the Protea Atlas Project ), phylogenetic information, and other data sources.
-Extensive field work including experimental biogeography and population genetic analysis was conducted in South Africa .
-The project has been supported by grants from NCEAS and NSF.
-A few, selected recent papers and manuscripts are listed above.
-Continued NSF funding now allows us to explore climate change in Southern Africa and the predicted population and species levels responses of proteas to past and future projected climate change.
-We are also developing fire and regional soil moisture models.
-A related NSF project focuses on evolutionary processes in protea species.
-A recent NSF-IRES grant provides research training support for undergraduate and graduate students in the ecology and evolutionary biology of the Cape Floristic Region.
+The focal plant group for this study was initially the Proteacea, the iconic plant family of South Africa.
+We developed novel, spatially explicit statistical models (Hierarchical Bayesian) to understand and predict patterns in species distributions and biodiversity.
+The data sources include GIS (environmental) data layers, species attribute data, species inventories (from the Protea Atlas Project), phylogenetic information, and other data sources.
+Extensive field work including experimental biogeography and population genetic analyses was conducted in South Africa.
+Selected recent papers and manuscripts are listed above.
+Continued NSF funding has allowed us to explore climate change in Southern Africa and the predicted population and species levels responses of proteas to past and future projected climate change.
+We also developed models predicting wildfires, biomass change, and ecosystem resilience over time.
+A related NSF project focuses on evolutionary processes in Protea species.
+An NSF-IRES grant provided research training support for undergraduate and graduate students studying the ecology and evolutionary biology of the Cape Floristic Region.
+Most recently, an NSF Dimensions of Biodiversity grant has allowed us to expand our study of biodiversity in the Cape Florist Region to focus on phylogeography, and the genetic and evolutionary basis of plant functional trait variation in two diverse plant genera in the Cape: Protea and Pelargonium.
+In addition, we are looking at the spatial and temporal dynamics of the plant communities in which these genera occur.
+Finally, we are developing mechanistically based, predictive range models of proteas, based on integral projection models that will allow us to forecast how species ranges may change over time as climate changes.

 Examples of the Proteaceae of the Cape Floristic Region [images are from: T. Rebelo.
 2001.
 Proteas: A Field Guide to the Proteas of Southern Africa, Fernwood press, the Protea Atlas Project, and other sources.]